Backbeats (Erin Brockovich) Erin Brockovich (2000)

 18. [53m] Erin visits family after family in Hinkley — five miscarriages, gastrointestinal cancer, a hostile resident, a sick little girl in a nightgown — while Matthew resents her absence at home.

 19. [62m] Ed agrees to take on PG&E — a $28-billion corporation against a firm that runs on savings.
-(Rising Action)
+(Midpoint)

 20. [67m] An anonymous caller threatens Erin by name, referencing her three children.

-Erin is at a bowling alley with George and the kids when her cell phone rings.
+Erin is at home playing a dice game with George and the kids when her cell phone rings.
 The caller asks if she's the Erin Brockovich who's been snooping around the water board, then warns her: a young lady with three young children should think again.
 Erin tells George it's nothing.
-The caller's knowledge of her personal life — her name, her children, the water board — means someone leaked her information.

 21. [68m] Erin and George argue about the danger, and the fight shifts from safety to resentment.